 \subsection{Probes of magic and non-locality}

-As we have seen, there is a very rich interplay between entanglement $E_{\mathrm{VN}}(|\psi\rangle ) = S_1 (\psi_A)$, magic $M_{2}(\ket\psi)$, non-local magic $M_{\rm NL}(|\psi\rangle )$, and the possibility of violation of CHSH inequality, and its maximum entity.
+Let us now show an example of the very rich interplay between entanglement $E_{\mathrm{VN}}(|\psi\rangle ) = S_1 (\psi_A)$, magic $M_{2}(\ket\psi)$, non-local magic $M_{\rm NL}(|\psi\rangle )$, the possibility of violation of CHSH inequality, and its maximum entity.
 Remarkably, non-local magic takes into account both entanglement and non-stabilizerness as factorized states have obviously zero non-local magic.
-As in general evaluating non-local magic is a daunting task, we also study the capacity of entanglement $C_E$ as a quantity that has some properties in common with it and can serve as a probe. $C_E(|\psi\rangle)$ is defined as
+As evaluating non-local magic is, in general, a daunting task, we also study the capacity of entanglement $C_E$ as a quantity that has some properties in common with it and can serve as a probe. $C_E(|\psi\rangle)$ is defined as

 The entanglement capacity is a measure of how much the reduced state is {\it non-flat}, i.e.~it measures how much $\psi_A$ deviates from being proportional to a projector~\cite{PRXQuantum.3.010325,8765829,7001656}.
-Its connection with $M_{NL}$ is in the fact that $C_E(\psi=0)$ iff $\psi$ has zero non-local magic~\cite{cao_gravitational_2024}.
+Moreover, the entanglement capacity, in contrast with the most common entanglement measures, such as the entanglement entropy or the concurrence, is zero not only for separable states, but also for maximally entangled states.
+Moreover, the maximum of the entanglement capacity is reached for partially entangled states~\cite{Wei_2023,nandy_capacity_2021}.
+The entanglement capacity is also a measure of the fluctuations of the entanglement Hamiltonian~\cite{okuyama_capacity_2021}.
+Its connection with $M_{NL}$ is in the fact that $C_E(\psi)=0$ iff $\psi$ has zero non-local magic~\cite{cao_gravitational_2024}.
 The $C_E$ has found applications in many-body systems, connecting thermodynamic quantities and the Rényi entropies~\cite{PhysRevLett.105.080501,PhysRevB.83.115322}, and the AdS/CFT correspondence~\cite{Dong2016,PhysRevLett.122.041602,cao_gravitational_2024}, where it has a relatively simple bulk interpretation given by metric fluctuations integrated over the Ryu-Takayanagi surface, i.e. the entangling surface.